The-SudoStart/house-hunting/README.md

 In many cities, especially across Africa, finding rental housing is still a highly manual process:

 * tenants walk through neighborhoods searching for “House Available” signs,
-* agents repeat the same information to multiple people,
+* agents repeatedly provide the same information,
 * landlords lack digital visibility,
-* and existing property apps are often too heavy or complicated.
+* and existing rental applications are often too heavy or complicated.

 This leads to: